My mom gave me this criticism today “you sometimes come off as a fly-by-night.” What is a fly by night?

-I think the only time that laughter is inappropriate is when it is used as a way to feel better, when the correct response would be to fight.
+I think the only time that laughter is inappropriate is when it is used as a way to feel better, when the correct response would be to fight the injustice.

 I have to admit that hopelessness is a big part of why I laugh.
 People who believe that change is possible don’t laugh, they get to work.
 At a conference recently, they only gave out men’s shirts.
 My response was to make a joke about how the shirts fit.
 Another woman’s response was to demand that the conference do better next time.
 A tiny thing like a shirt’s fit can make you feel welcome or unwelcome.
 But I am worried that people will see me as nitpicky if I say something.
 Or they will see me as unappreciative, or as a bitch.
 It’s happened in the past.
 In fact, I probably see myself that way.

 My response is hopeless laughter.
 I swallow my anger with laughter.
 Her response is hopeful seriousness.

 I also make jokes so that if I say something that gets me in trouble, I will be able to return to it and say “I was only joking.”

 I often say things that I’m actually angry about as a joke.